illixion/vscode-vibrancy-continued/README.md

 4. Restart VSCode when prompted.

 Each time VS Code is updated, please re-enable Vibrancy using the same steps.
+If you're experiencing issues, please check the [FAQs](#faqs).

 ## Options